Skip to main content

 not-a-type

-Attempting to use something that isn't a type where a type is expected.
-This is a very general error and should be used sparingly.
+This indicates an attempt to use something that isn't a type where a type is expected.
+In most cases, a more specific error kind is used.

 not-callable